gyng/webext-boilerplate/README.md

 Bump the version number in `manifest.json` first.

 ```
-yarn build
+npm run build
 ```

 Takes the built files in `/dist`, and bundles + creates a package in the `web-ext-artifacts` directory:

 ```
-yarn build:release
+npm run build:release
-yarn build:release:minified  # This minifies and is therefore discouraged
+npm run build:release:minified  # This minifies and is therefore discouraged
 ```

 Unminified packages are slower and larger (especially for React), but allows human checkers to scan through the code.

 - Due to the esbuild setup, the options entrypoint in `/dist/index-{somehash}.html` is manually copied over using at the package step using `copystatic.sh`.

 - To add new localisation strings, edit `_locales/en/messages.json`.
-Once done, run `yarn gen:tl-key` to create TS typedefinitions for you new i18n keys for typechecking.
+Once done, run `npm run gen:tl-key` to create TS typedefinitions for you new i18n keys for typechecking.
 To check, run `d:locale:ja` (create new scripts in `package.json` as needed).

 - CSS can be bundled by importing the css and the adding a reference to it in the code (eg, `import a from "./a.css"; console.log(a);`)